zond/gotomic/README.md

 The benchmarks for a) and b) can be found at https://github.com/zond/tools/blob/master/tools_test.go#L82 and the benchmark for c) at https://github.com/zond/gotomic/blob/master/hash_test.go#L107.

-The TL;DR of it all is that the benchmark sets `runtime.GOMAXPROCS` to be `runtime.NumCPU()`, and starts that number `goroutine`s that just mutates and reads the tested mapping.
+The TL;DR of it all is that the benchmark sets `runtime.GOMAXPROCS` to be `runtime.NumCPU()`, and starts that number of `goroutine`s that just mutates and reads the tested mapping.

 Last time I ran these tests I got the following results: